-The reason has to do with the density of primes (the prime number theorm, and Gauss' hypothesis).
-If we were simply looking up a few numbers from a short list of primes, it would be easy, but the density of primes among the integers, is logarithmic (>1 per octave, Section 1.2.3).
+But the utility has to do with the density of primes (the prime number theorem, i.e., Gauss' hypothesis).
+If we were simply looking up a few numbers from a short list of primes, it would be easy, but the density of primes among the integers, is logarithmic (>1 per octave, Section 2.1.1, p.
+114).

 This take us to the Prime Number Theorem (PNT).
 The security problem is the reason why these two theorems are so important: 1) Every integer has a unique representation as a product of primes, and 2) the number of primes is very dense (their are a very large number of them, the density is proportional to the log of their number).
 Security reduces to the "needle in the haystack problem," the cost of a search.
-A more formal way to measure the density is known asn Shannon entropy, couched in repeat?
-Org repeat?
-Org
+A more formal way to measure the density is known as Shannon entropy, couched in terms of the expected value of the log-probability of events "What is the probability of finding a prime between N and 2N?"